UnGuZartex/Blockr/Documentation/UseCases.md

 1d.
 When the user presses another key than the left mouse button
  1. No further action considering adding occurs.

+2-4.
+When a number of blocks in the program area have been executed
+ 1. The system performs <ins>Reset Program</ins> manually.

 4a.
 When no more blocks can be placed in the Program Area
  1. The system doesn't add the block back to the Palette.
  2. The system removes all other blocks from the Palette.